League Layout and Overview

 A player may be assigned to any position at which he appeared at least 10 times in the major leagues in the preceding season.
 If a player did not appear in 10 games at any position, he may be drafted only at the position at which he appeared most frequently.
 A player becomes eligible for an additional position once he appears in the major leagues at that position at least 10 times.
 For Starting and Relief Pitchers, we use 5 Games Appeared in the Previous Year or 3 Games Appeared in the Current Year as eligibility.

 If a player did not appear the prior season in the majors, he qualifies at the position he played most frequently the prior season in any league(s) he played in.
 If a player sat out the previous year for any reason, his eligibility will be determined by the last season in which he played professional baseball in the United States.
-This is enforced through the CBS Sportsline site.
+This league follows strict CBS Sportsline position and status qualifications.

 The following statistical categories will be used to determine team performance and league standings: